agreif/hs-hive-record/README.md

 # hs-hive-record
-Lightweight be hive record tracking system
+Lightweight bee hive record tracking system

 You can define different locations and for each also different hives.
 All hives can have entries that a re the results of the individual inspections.